AsiaPonder001/Azure-Networks-and-Protocols/README.md

 <br />

-Below is SSH (Secure Shell) traffic observation using Wireshark
+<b>Filter for SSH (Secure Shell) traffic </b>

+- Type in ssh
+- Open Powershell
+- type command: <b>ssh (username of vm)@private ip address</b>
+- That will prompt for you to put in the password
+- check back to observe ssh traffic in Wireshark

 <p>
 <img src="https://imgur.com/2lxIu4v.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>